peach-lucien/otter/docs/02_methods.md

 - `M[mp, hp] = 0` for `mp ∈ Mset, hp ∈ Hset` (free within the region)
 - Symmetrically along human columns.

-`lam_outside = 0.15` is the default ("soft region anchor").
-Compared to the legacy hard variant (`lam_outside = 1.0`), the soft constraint produces better-calibrated probability tails (held-out region CV mean rank ↓ 43 %) while leaving the trained-π argmax unchanged.
-Pass `region_lam_outside=1.0` to recover the hard wall.
+`lam_outside = 0.15` is the default, a soft region anchor.
+Setting `lam_outside = 1.0` gives a hard region wall, which raises held-out region CV mean rank by 43 % and leaves the trained-π argmax unchanged.
+Pass `region_lam_outside=1.0` to use it.

 ## Modality combinations